AenonDynamics/acme-remote-client/README.md

   * Intended to use with [Let's Encrypt](https://letsencrypt.org/)
   * Ability to run on a dedicated Certificate Management Host
   * Upload hook to transfer the http-challenge-token
-  * Domain Validation via [SimpleHTTP/http-01](https://letsencrypt.github.io/acme-spec/#simple-http) challenge+
+  * Domain Validation via [SimpleHTTP/http-01](https://letsencrypt.github.io/acme-spec/#simple-http) challenge
   * Runs as normal user - not root/sudo required
+  * Easily to integrate into existing PKI management environments

 Audience
 --------------------------------------

-This derived version is targeted to people who are familar with X509 certificate management (PKI), webserver administration (nginx, apache, lighttpd, ..) and server management.
+This derived version is targeted to people who are familar with **Let's Encrypt, X509 certificate management (PKI), webserver administration (nginx, apache, lighttpd, ..) and server management!**
 It's a small tool which can be integrated into your existing toolchain to manage X509 certificates.
-It does only talk to the [Let's Encrypt Authority](https://letsencrypt.org/) to validate your domain name and issue a certificate - no less, no more!
+It does only talk to the [Let's Encrypt Authority](https://letsencrypt.org/) to validate your domain name and issue a certificate.

 The webserver management is **on yours!** You have to create your CSR by yourself and install the generated certificates manually.

+**If you plan to use this tool on a single server, please take a look on the [original vesion](https://github.com/diafygi/acme-tiny) before using this extended one!**

-**If you don't understand what I just said, this script likely isn't for you!
+**If you are a beginner or don't understand what I just said, this script likely isn't for you!
 Please use the official [Let's Encrypt client](https://github.com/letsencrypt/letsencrypt)**

 Preface
 --------------------------------------